9 Tactics From Winning Brands to Stay Top-Of-Mind Today

 Another example he provided was a Unilever margarine brand.
 The British Government prohibited the marketing of margarine under brand names during WWII.
 Unilever continued to advertise.
 When the war ended and brands returned, the Unilever margarine brand was number one in it’s category.

 Marketing is crucial even during difficult periods.
-We have examined 25 brands and their leading tactics for staying top-of-mind through COVID-19.
+We have examined 25 brands and their leading tactics for staying top-of-mind through marketing during COVID-19.

 Ensuring customers of safety initiatives